César Hidalgo: DataViva (2013)

-DataUSA
+Data USA (2016)

-DataUSA is an effort to visualize and distribute public data for the United States.
+DataUSA visualizes and distributes public data for the United States.
 It was launched on April 4, 2016 and acclaimed by The New York Times, The Atlantic's City Lab, and Fast Company.
 DataUSA received the Information is Beautiful Award in 2016 and a Webby Award in 2017 for best Civil and Government Innovation.
 DataUSA was built by Datawheel in collaboration with Deloitte.